sebdah/dynamic-dynamodb/docs/configuration_options.rst

 Important note: The table name is treated as a regular expression.
 That means that ``my_table`` also will match ``my_table2``, unless you express it as a valid regular expression; ``^my_table$``.
 This feature enables you to easily configure many tables or tables with dynamic names.

+**Section name:** ``[tabledefaults]``

+This sets the default values for all tables - any valid table value can be set.
+If a default is set for a required item then that value will no longer be required in the individual table settings

 Please note also that DynamoDB writes CloudWatch data every 5 minutes, thus ``reads/writes-upper/lower-threshold`` and ``throttled-reads/writes-upper-threshold`` is counted over 5 minute intervals.

 ========================================== ======== ============= ==========================================